Best Meal Planning Apps in 2026: 12 Apps Tested and Ranked

 - Auto-generated daily plans based on nutrition goals

-- Available on web and mobile
+- Available on web and mobile with sync

 Cons: